ConsumerDataStandardsAustralia/standards-experimental/.github/ISSUE_TEMPLATE/a_standards-experimental-proposition.md

 # Context / Problem Space

-Describe the context and purpose of this expeirment.
+Describe the context and purpose of this experiment.

 - _You can also describe the opportunities this experiment might consider, or may unlock._
 - _You can also include any evidence or data that quantifies the problem, the opportunity or further supports the identified use cases ad hypothesis._